CalculusWithJulia/CalculusWithJulia.github.io/README.md

 ## Precalculus

 Many of the necessary computational skills needed for employing `Julia` successfully to assist in learning calculus are in direct analogy to concepts of mathematics that are first introduced in precalculus or prior.
-This precalculus review, covers some of the basic materials mathematically, but more importantly illustrates the key computational mechanics we will use throughout.
+This precalculus *review*, covers some of the basic materials mathematically (though not systematically).
+More importantly it illustrates the key computational mechanics we will use throughout.
 A quick rundown of the `julia` concepts alone is [here](precalc/julia_overview.html).

 ### Number systems